 My research focuses mainly on the early stages of planet formation, during which microscopic dust particles come together to form kilometer-size planetesimals – the building blocks of planets.
-I am interested in understanding how the chemical and elemental abundances in different regions of the protoplanetary disk are imprinted on the planets that are forming.
+I am interested in understanding how the chemical and elemental abundances in different regions of the protoplanetary disc are imprinted on the planets that are forming.
 For an up-to-date list of my publications, visit SAO/NASA ADS or Google Scholar.

 DUST COAGULATION AS THE START OF PLANET FORMATION

-I simulate the growth of dust grains in protoplanetary disks all the way from (sub)micrometer to kilometer sizes, paying special attention to the aggregates’ internal structure and mass-loss due to high-velocity erosive collisions (Krijt et al. 2015; Schräpler, Blum, Krijt & Raabe 2018).
-I am also interested in the interplay between dust coagulation and dynamics and its effects on the vertical redistribution and inward migration of particles (Krijt & Ciesla 2016; Krijt et al. 2016; and Misener, Krijt & Ciesla 2019).
+I simulate the growth of dust grains in protoplanetary discs all the way from (sub)micrometer to kilometer sizes, paying special attention to the aggregates’ internal structure and mass-loss due to high-velocity erosive collisions (Krijt et al. 2015; Schräpler, Blum, Krijt & Raabe 2018).
+I am particularly interested in the interplay between dust coagulation and the dynamics of dust particles in (Krijt & Ciesla 2016; Krijt et al. 2016; and Misener, Krijt & Ciesla 2019).

 EVOLUTION OF VOLATILES IN GAS-RICH PROTOPLANETARY DISCS